 - Recipients of awards must present or exhibit their work at the annual Bradley Student Scholarship Expo within one year of their travel dates.
 (The work may be presented at an EXPO prior to travel, if appropriate).

-- Departments/Colleges/Units are required to provide at least a 1:1 match to support the student’s travel.
+- Departments/Colleges/Units must provide at least a 1:1 match to support the student’s travel.
 Only funding for expenses that are allowed by this program can be used as the match.
-(For clarification, coverage of non-allowable costs such as membership fees, food, etc. cannot count toward the cost-match obligation).
+(For clarification, coverage of non-allowable costs, such as membership fees, food, etc., cannot count toward the cost-match obligation).

-- Evidence of acceptance to present, perform, or exhibit work at the event must be provided with the application (i.e., confirmation e-mail or letter, URL for or copy of publication that lists the name(s) of the student presenter(s)).
+- Applicants must provide evidence of acceptance to present, perform, or exhibit work at the event (i.e., confirmation e-mail or letter, URL for or copy of the publication that lists the name(s) of the student presenter(s)).

-- Funds are limited; therefore, it is unlikely that all requests will be funded during a given academic year.
+- • Funds are limited; therefore, it is unlikely that OSP will be able to fund all requests during a given academic year.